Jmofuture/Movies_datdata/README.md

 ### The following is displayed:

-+Total movies and series from 2000 to 2020.
++ Total movies and series from 2000 to 2020.
-+Total number by type of show.
++ Total number by type of show.
-+Total number of releases by rating.
++ Total number of releases by rating.
-+Total number of movies and series released by country.
++ Total number of movies and series released by country.
-+Total number of movies and series released per year.
++ Total number of movies and series released per year.

 ![Movies](https://user-images.githubusercontent.com/78714438/168483778-3ea0c027-6397-45c9-83d5-1e3c63c06dac.png)